-In an effort to put into practice Solebury School's philosophy of commitment to the “active concern for the greater humanity,” Community Service has become an integral part of the Solebury experience.
-Community Service is a priority for many students and a requirement for graduation.
+To put into practice Solebury School's philosophy of commitment to the “active concern for the greater humanity,” community service has become an integral part of our students' experience.
+Community service is a priority for many students and a requirement for graduation.

 Opportunities for community service are as diverse as our student body.
-Solebury's Community Service Advisors can help students find areas of service that meet their interests and priorities.
-Here are a few examples of ways to serve:
+Solebury's community service advisors can help students find areas of service that meet their interests and priorities.
+Here are a few examples of how to serve:

 - Animal lovers might volunteer at the Humane Society.

 - Athletes might work as referees or umpires for local youth groups.